 Support TFG by using the links in our articles to shop.
 We receive a small commission (at no extra cost to you) so we can continue to create helpful free content.
-As an Amazon Associate, we earn from qualifying purchases made on Amazon in addition to other retailers featured on the blog.
+We earn from qualifying purchases made to the featured retailers.
 Thank you, we appreciate your support!

 For this edition of Locals Approved Packing Lists, La Carmina – a lover of Tokyo – has assisted in providing a reliable account of a locals view for a packing list for Japan when traveling to Tokyo.
 Keep reading to find out what to bring on your trip!